Aureus-Ox/XRPLSwift/README.md

 > THIS REPOSITORY IS NOT FINISHED.
 README IS NOT UP TO DATE.
 EXPECT DRAGONS.
 SEE TESTS FOR CURRENT IMPLEMENTATIONS.

+> UPDATE: @nick-lobue is picking up where this left off.
+This repo seems to be a clone of [xrpl-py](https://github.com/XRPLF/xrpl-py).
+> NOTE: WALLET AND SIGNING INFRA WILL NOT BE PROPERLY AUDITED AND MAINTAINED AT THIS TIME.
+USE AT YOUR OWN RISK!!!

+> All contributions welcome.

 # XRPLSwift

 A pure Swift implementation for interacting with the XRP Ledger, the `XRPLSwift` library simplifies the hardest parts of XRP Ledger interaction, like serialization and transaction signing, by providing native Swift methods and models for [XRP Ledger transactions](https://xrpl.org/transaction-formats.html) and core server [API](https://xrpl.org/api-conventions.html) ([`rippled`](https://github.com/ripple/rippled)) objects.